pranjal23/osg2citygml/README.md

       primaryClass={cs.HC}
 }

-## Plagiarised work based on my work by authors who had access to my dissertation and code ##
+## Plagiarised work by authors who had access to my dissertation and code ##
 The following 2021 work on Human-Computer interaction was derived from my 2016 Thesis:

 Jayaraman Pradeep Kumar et al. Interactive Labeling for Generation of CityGML Building Models from Meshes.
 InIntelligent Scene Modeling and Human-Computer Interaction 2021 (pp. 147-163).
 Springer, Cham.